mantidproject/mantid/docs/source/algorithms/DirectILLIntegrateVanadium-v1.rst

 Input workspaces
 ################

-The *InputWorkspace* should be loaded using the :ref:`DirectILLPrepareData <algm-DirectILLPrepareData>` algorithm.
+The *InputWorkspace* should be loaded using the :ref:`DirectILLCollectData <algm-DirectILLCollectData>` algorithm.
 It will also give the EPP workspace  needed for *EPPWorkspace*.

 Usage
 -----